Acquired

 Interlude Man

 The Essence Vault Interlude Man is an Eau de Parfum.
-The fragrance opens with Oregano, Pepper, and Bergamot, settles into a heart of Incense, Opoponax, and Amber, and dries down to a base of Leather, Oud, and Patchouli.
+Interlude Man opens with Oregano, Bergamot, and Pepper, settles into a heart of Amber, Incense, and Opoponax, and dries down to a base of Leather, Oud, and Patchouli.
+The Essence Vault's Interlude Man carries an Acquired verdict, a smoky-led wear.

 Amouage Interlude Man is the loud, smoky, oregano-and-incense statement scent niche perfumery uses as a benchmark for opulence - one of the densest mainstream releases of the last fifteen years.
 No. 110 captures the recognisable pepper-oregano-incense opening; the base's leather-oud-resin density is structurally beyond budget range.